Family Caregiver Information Program (805) 928-2552

-- have an aging relative or neighbor that you “watch out” for?
+- Do you have an aging relative or neighbor that you “watch out” for?

-- live with an aging relative because they can no longer live on their own?
+- Do you live with an aging relative because they can no longer live on their own?

-- coordinate care for a loved one by managing family members and paid caregivers?
+- Do you help coordinate care for a loved one by managing family members and paid caregivers?

-- find yourself overwhelmed by the communication challenges of helping a relative with dementia?
+- Do you find yourself overwhelmed by the communication challenges of helping a relative with dementia?

 If you answer yes to any of these, then you are a family caregiver.
 The Older Americans Act defines a family care giver as an adult who provides informal (non paid) in-home and community care to an older individual (over 60) or to an individual with Alzheimer’s disease or a related disorder with neurological and organic brain dysfunction.